celo-org/docs/docs/celo-holder-guide/quick-start.md

+---
-# Quick Start for CELO Holders
+title: Quick Start for CELO Holders
+slug: /celo-owner-guide/quick-start
+---

 If you are a self-custodying holder of CELO on the Celo [Mainnet](../getting-started/mainnet), this guide will help you access your account and do the setup necessary to earn rewards on those funds.